Alluxio/alluxio/docs/en/Architecture-DataFlow.md

 Only one master process can be the leading master in an Alluxio cluster.
 The leading master is responsible for managing the global metadata of the system.
-This includes file system metadata (e.g. the namespace tree), block metadata (e.g block locations), and worker capacity metadata (free and used space).
+This includes file system metadata (e.g. the namespace tree), block metadata (e.g. block locations), and worker capacity metadata (free and used space).
 Alluxio clients interact with the leading master to read or modify this metadata.
 All workers periodically send heartbeat information to the leading master to maintain their participation in the cluster.
 The leading master does not initiate communication